-Tamika Ventura, Dedicated to the Sole of a Woman, stands as an international shoe company and transitional program that incorporates the lives of women who have suffered from domestic violence by weaving their design perspectives, insight and testimonies into design platforms that spread awareness, empowerment and style.
+Tamika Ventura, Dedicated to the Sole of a Woman, is an international shoe company and transitional program that reflects the lives of women who have suffered from domestic violence by weaving their design perspectives, insight, and testimonies into design platforms that spread awareness, empowerment, and style.

-From where was the idea for Tamika Venture conceived?
+From what was the idea for Tamika Venture conceived?

-The inspiration behind Tamika Ventura came from sitting in my bedroom, after work while working in juvenile justice, alternative to sanctions in Milwaukee, Wisconsin.
-I knew in my heart that the community I served faced challenges that didn’t have feasible, “cool” and relatable solutions in place and most came from a top-down approach.
-With that, Tamika Ventura was a vision I came up with to address the issue of domestic violence through empowerment, employment and education – but through a familiar vehicle – women’s shoes and through using the voices of women who have suffered from domestic violence.
+The inspiration behind Tamika Ventura came from sitting in my bedroom after work while working in juvenile justice, seeking an alternative to sanctions in Milwaukee, Wisconsin.
+I knew in my heart that the community I served faced challenges that didn’t have feasible, “cool” and relatable solutions in place, and most came from a top-down approach.
+With that, Tamika Ventura was a vision I came up with to address the issue of domestic violence through empowerment, employment, and education, but through a familiar vehicle—women’s shoes—and through using the voices of women who have suffered from domestic violence.
 God most definitely played a role, and the death of my sister, Tamika Ventura Watson.

 How is Tamika Ventura working to help victims of domestic violence?

-Tamika Ventura is an international shoeline in conjunction with a transitional community that aims to empower, employ and educate our global community about domestic violence issues through a collection of collaborative shoe designs and platforms that push the agenda of “walking away from domestic violence”.
-Past victims, who now identify, as victors will design shoes that highlight the primetimes of their lives in alliance with a technical shoe designer.
+Tamika Ventura is an international shoe line operating in conjunction with a transitional community that aims to empower, employ, and educate our global community about domestic violence issues through a collection of collaborative shoe designs and platforms that push the agenda of “walking away from domestic violence.”
+Past victims who now identify as victors will design shoes that highlight the prime times of their lives in alliance with a technical shoe designer.
 Shoes will be sold under the Tamika Ventura brand, and a portion of the revenue will go to those women and another to the transitional community.

 What courses and professional experience influenced your work?

 Designing Collaborative Development has been a huge asset while being at Milano.
-The notion of pushing development through applying key skills (i.e., design, innovation, collaboration…) has really given me the opportunity to look at solutions, recommendations and communities in a different way.
-I find that understanding, sharing and listening are essential in doing this work.
-Outside of that course, my work as a research assistant at the Center for New York City Affairs has really made it easier for me to define what it is I want to do with my career and life – collect stories, share stories, mash cultures and ultimately, influence policy reform.
+The notion of pushing development through applying key skills (i.e., design, innovation, collaboration) has really given me the opportunity to look at solutions, recommendations and communities in a different way.
+I find that understanding, sharing, and listening are essential in doing this work.
+Outside of that course, my work as a research assistant at the Center for New York City Affairs has made it easier for me to define what it is I want to do with my career and life—collect stories, share stories, mash cultures, and, ultimately, influence policy reform.